Locations:

 What is the outlook for amniotic band syndrome?

 The outlook for babies with mild ABS is good.
 Children with congenital (present at birth) limb conditions typically adapt well to prosthetics and rehabilitation.
-Babies with severe brain, lung or other organ dysfunction usually don’t survive.
+Babies with severe organ damage due to restricted blood flow through the umbilical cord usually don’t survive.
+About 1 in 70 stillbirths occur due to ABS.

 Living With